Ernest McGirr: Early life, marriage and family

+Career

+McGirr joined a law firm in Dauphin in 1914 and was made a partner in 1916.
 McGirr first ran for the Manitoba legislature as a Conservative in the 1932 provincial election, but lost to Liberal-Progressive candidate Robert Hawkins by 265 votes in the Dauphin constituency.
 He lost to Hawkins again, by a greater margin, in the 1936 election.

 He was elected to the legislature on his third attempt, in the provincial election of 1949.
 The Liberal-Progressives and Progressive Conservatives had previously formed a coalition government in Manitoba, and with support from the Liberal-Progressives, McGirr easily defeated an opponent from Cooperative Commonwealth Federation to take the Dauphin constituency.

 The Progressive Conservatives left the coalition government in 1950, and McGirr moved to the opposition benches with his party.
 He was defeated in the 1953 provincial election, placing third against William Bullmore of the Social Credit League.
 He acted as the Dauphin town solicitor for 50 years prior to his retirement, served on the board of United College in Winnipeg, and was a Bencher (1952–1968) and Life Bencher (1968–1982) of the Law Society of Manitoba.

+Death

 McGirr died in Dauphin at the age of 95.